Kunafa Recipe

 Step 5

 Once baked, remove the kunafa from the oven.
-While still hot, carefully pour the cooled syrup evenly over the entire surface of the kunafa.
+While still hot, drizzle the cooled syrup evenly over the entire surface of the kunafa.
 The hot kunafa will absorb the syrup, ensuring a sweet and moist dessert.

 hot kunafa drizzled with sugar syrup